re-forgedpie/OBS-clapper/README.md

 ## Limitations

-- **Code Completion**: Some sections in `FilmSettings` class aren't fully functional yet.
+- **Feature Completion**: Some sections in `FilmSettings` class aren't fully functional yet.
 Navigating back to a previous scene or shot doesn't revert to the last known shot or take number.

 - **HTTP Port Configuration**: The script binds to `localhost:8000`.
 Ensure no other service occupies this port, or consider modifying the script to use a different one.

 - **Stream Deck UI Update**: The current scene, shot, or take numbers aren't displayed on the Stream Deck.
 Rely on memory or the "script log" for now.

 - **Decrease Shortcut Limitation**: Shortcuts only exist for incrementing scene/shot/take.
 Decreasing is solely possible via the local webserver.

-- **Script Log Window Activation**: During the operation of OBS-Clapper, the script log window in OBS will automatically open.
-This might disrupt your view if you're actively using OBS during filming or streaming. (fix pending...)

 ## Important Reminder